Solid vs Pneumatic Tires for your Electric Scooter – When To Choose Each?

 Pneumatic tires give you more control over your rides

-This is one of the most often overlooked advantages of air-filled tires.
-Being able to easily inflate or deflate your tires as you need provides you with an interesting range of possibilities.
+Easily inflate or deflate your tires as you need, this advantage provides you with an interesting range of possibilities.

 Inflating your tires more will result in gaining some speed, improving the climbing abilities of your scooter, and making it more efficient in its power use in general.
 This will also result in longer battery life and longer range as well.